If you worry that your dog seems sad or low, read our guide to find out the potential causes - and discover how to make your sad dog happy again.

 A lack of being able to do the things they have been selectively bred to do – or just the things that they love – can result in a whole host of behaviour problems, some of which will present a lot like dog depression symptoms.
 It’s easy for owners to let this slip through the dark, wet months!

-All dogs should have some training so that they can have the freedom they need to be able to be let off the lead where it is safe to do so, and so they are not a nuisance or danger to themselves or others.
+Inappropriate training methods All dogs should have some training so that they can have the freedom they need to be able to be let off the lead where it is safe to do so, and so they are not a nuisance or danger to themselves or others.
 How you train your dog – and how you relate to them day-to-day – will have an impact on their mood.

 Reward-based training methods and handling improve the bond between a dog and their owner – but heavy-handed methods that rely on punishment can leave the dog feeling unable to succeed, result in a loss of confidence in their owner, and produce a state of learned helplessness which looks a lot like a dog being quiet and well-behaved but is actually in indicator of a very low mood state and chronic stress where it is far safer to do nothing.

-Low mood states don’t only have mental and emotional causes at their root.
+Physical illness or pain Low mood states don’t only have mental and emotional causes at their root.
 Some physical conditions – especially those which cause pain – can affect a dog’s mood, and whenever there are sudden changes in a dog’s personality or behaviour the first step should be a visit to the vet to check there are no clinical causes.

-Like us, all dogs are different.
+Just their personality Like us, all dogs are different.
 Some are by nature bouncy and very obviously happy all the time, while others are more reserved and self-contained but are no less contented.
 Know your own dog – and do some research on what things they may enjoy to enhance their life and their mood – but also be aware of what their usual (resting) mood state is.

-• Behaviour changes – the same mood states that can present as apparent dog depression can present as other issues depending on the dog’s personality.
+Signs of a 'depressed' dog Previous Next Withdrawn – the dog may have little enthusiasm for exercise or games or joining in with the things they normally enjoy Lethargic – they may be sleeping more than usual Loss of appetite - they may lose interest in food or there may be changes to eating patterns Inability to settle – the dog may appear restless, not sleeping well or deeply or other changes to sleeping patterns Behaviour changes – the same mood states that can present as apparent dog depression can present as other issues depending on the dog’s personality.
 These can include chewing, attempts at escapology, increased reactivity, loss of toilet training, and even aggression.

+What should I do about dog depression?
 Recognising the problem is the first step to solving it.
 Then do a canine mental health assessment on your dog:

+Has anything changed in your dog’s life, environment or social group?
+Is your dog getting as much exercise and stimulation as usual?
+Or as they should for their breed or age?
+Is your dog getting the right sort of exercise and stimulation to give them an outlet for their hard-wired needs and the things they love?
+Is your dog getting as much contact with you as usual?
+Are you spending enough quality time with your dog?
+This may be exercise, games, training, dog sports or just hanging out together.
+Is your dog bored?
+Can you relieve this with an additional walk, short training sessions throughout the day, occasional games, interactive toys, etc?
+Does your dog have any other behavioural issues – especially fears and phobias that may be more prevalent for any reason?
 Once you have done this check, you should have a clear idea of what your dog needs from you to lift their mood – and find ways to do this.
 If you are unable to make the changes (such as in the case of house moves etc) be aware that your dog is struggling and give them more TLC than usual and lots of fun things to do to distract them and support them through the changes.

+When to seek help for dog depression?
 If your dog’s mood or behaviour has changed suddenly and you can find no reason why this may be happening, visit your vet to check for clinical causes.

 Once your dog has a clean bill of health, consult an accredited experienced behaviourist who can look at any behavioural changes or issues, and help you transform your dog’s mood and life for the better.